rkrimper1/jarvis/README.md

 - `ScheduleEvent` sends iCalendar invite emails to all attendees via SMTP
 - `AnalyzeFaces` detects faces with the pigo cascade detector, annotates them with a HUD overlay, and uses the Claude API to generate per-face sentiment commentary
 - Annotated face images are written to `~/.jarvis/faces/` (host-mounted) and served at `/faces/<filename>` via the HTTP server
+- THREAT and FACES analytics events are stored in `~/.jarvis/analytics.db` (SQLite), including pre-computed scores and the audit log — data persists across container restarts
 - The Web HUD proxies `/v1/*` to the REST gateway at `:8080`
 - Heap profiles written to `/tmp/profiles` inside Docker are mounted to `./profiles` on the host
 - The SQLite knowledge DB at `~/.jarvis/knowledge.db` and users DB at `~/.jarvis/users.db` are mounted read/write so the container persists data to the host